 3. WORX WG896: Best edger for small lawns

 The WORX WG896 is a good lawn edger for small to medium-size yards – since it draws power from an electrical outlet, you’re limited by the length of your extension cord.
 However, it has an electric cord lock, which keeps it from disconnecting – a problem with some corded yard tools.

 At 12.4 pounds, the Black & Decker LE750 is the lightest edger we reviewed.
-Because it’s so light, it doesn’t put much strain your body and is easy to maneuver and handle.
+Because it’s so light, it doesn’t put much strain on your body and is easy to maneuver and handle.
 Its weight, combined with its compact size, makes it easy to get in tight spaces and cut around curves.
 The 7.5-inch hardened steel edger blade is sturdy but on the short side compared to those on some of the other edgers we reviewed.
 It has an 11-amp motor, which isn’t bad for an electric edger and provides enough power to cut through tough grass and roots.

 The handle adjusts to suit both right and left-handed people and has a trigger that makes the edger easy to start and stop.
 It also has an auxiliary handle to help you guide the machine.
 With two rear wheels and a front guide wheel, it’s easy to handle and leaves your grass with a straight cut.
 If you're looking for an extremely lightweight and easy-to-move lawn edger, this is one of the best you can buy.

-- Read the review: Black & Decker LE750
+- Read our Black & Decker LE750 review

 How much does an edger cost?

 As with other yard tools, there is a big price difference between electric and gas edgers – when you buy a gas-powered edger, you pay more for its steel construction and extra power.
 However, you can cut a nice edge with either type of tool.
 Many electric edgers cost less than $100, while a good gas edger can cost $200 or more.
 You can spend more than $500, but there is no need to pay that much for a solid edger.